Charles Djou

+Charles Kong Djou (born August 9, 1970) is an American politician and attorney who served as secretary and chief executive of the American Battle Monuments Commission.
+A former member of the Republican Party, Djou briefly served as U.S. representative from Hawaii's 1st congressional district from May 2010 to January 2011.
+As of 2025, he is the last Republican to represent Hawaii in Congress.

+Djou was elected to Congress in a May 2010 special election with 39.68% of the vote against two Democratic opponents.
+He was defeated in the November 2010 general election by Colleen Hanabusa.
+His election made him the first Thai American, as well as the first Republican of Chinese American descent, to serve in the House of Representatives.
+Prior to his election to Congress, he was a member of the Hawaii House of Representatives and the Honolulu City Council.

+Following his defeat in 2010, he unsuccessfully ran to represent the district again in the 2012 and 2014 elections.
+In 2016, he was a candidate for Mayor of Honolulu, ultimately losing to Kirk Caldwell by a 52% to 48% margin.
+In 2018, Djou left the Republican Party due to his opposition to then-President Donald Trump.
+Djou supported Democratic nominee Joe Biden's candidacy in the 2020 presidential election.
+Following Biden's victory, Djou was appointed Secretary of the American Battle Monuments Commission.

-Early life, education, and career
+Early life and education

-Born in Los Angeles, California, to a Chinese father from Shanghai and a Thai Chinese mother from Bangkok, Djou grew up in Hawaii after his father's employer transferred him there when Djou was three.
+Djou was born on August 9, 1970 in Los Angeles, California to a Chinese father from Shanghai and a Thai Chinese mother from Bangkok.
+His paternal grandfather fled Shanghai following the Communist revolution, settling in British Hong Kong.

+Djou grew up in Hawaii after his father's employer transferred him there when Djou was three.
 He graduated from high school at Punahou School, and earned a Bachelor of Arts in political science and a Bachelor of Science in economics from the Wharton School of the University of Pennsylvania, graduating magna cum laude.
 He earned his J.D. degree at the USC Gould School of Law at the University of Southern California.
+Djou earned his M.A. graduate degree in strategic studies at the US Army War College where he was a resident student and Carlisle Scholar.

-Djou is a lieutenant colonel in the United States Army Reserve.
+Djou is a colonel in the United States Army Reserve.
 He has taught as an adjunct professor of law at the University of Hawaii and as an adjunct professor of political science at Hawaii Pacific University.

+Early political career

 Djou was Vice Chairman of the Hawaii Republican Party from 1998 to 1999 and was later named legislator of the year by Small Business Hawaii in 2002, 2004, and 2006.
 In 2006 he was selected as one of the 40 most promising leaders in Hawaii under age 40 by Pacific Business News, and in 2005 was named by Honolulu Weekly as the "Best Politician" in the state.